-Dr. Sharma encourages people in recovery to look at all elements of their lives and figure out how, when, and why their anxiety and resentment contributed to their need to use.
+Dr. Tonmoy Sharma, mental health specialist, encourages people in recovery to look at all elements of their lives and figure out how, when, and why their anxiety and resentment contributed to their need to use.
 When coping with irritations, a person should list the persons, institutions, or principles that are the source of resentment and stress.

 Our self-esteem, relationships, and other factors are frequently the root culprits.
 Although confronting these unpleasant emotions might be frightening, it is an integral part of the healing process.
 The article encourages substance users to use the seven vices to help them find areas to make reasonable changes.